coding-poetry/reddit_bots/objects/Redditor.md

 redditor.link_karma
 redditor.name
 redditor.pref_show_snoovatar
-redditor.subreddit  # Only a dict now.
+redditor.subreddit  # Currently a dict for profile users.
 May be treated as a subreddit in the future redditor.upvoted redditor.verified
 ```